a95101303/TEXONO_CODE/README.md

 Please use codes as you wish.

-(Sorry my coding is not professional, I will try my best do the interpretation in this script.)
+(Sorry my coding skill is not professional.
+I will try my best do the interpretation in this script.)
 //======================================================//

-The steps of producing the plots of constraining on them are as follows:
+The steps of producing the plots of constraining on WIMPs are as follows:

-A.
+A. Without the earth effect

+At the beginning, we would first consider the cases without the earth effect as our reference.
+(You will know more about why I say "reference".
+You can do it for now and let me explain to you.)